 What we do

 We directly cooperate with individuals, institutions, organisations, companies and networks to strengthen their capacities to advance the practical application of human rights.
 This means working to provide solutions and tools that our partners can use to deal with real human rights problems in every-day life.
-The tools we tools we introduce are based on thorough knowledge about international human rights standards and an in-depth understanding of the situation on the ground for standards to work in practice.
+The support and advice we provide are based on thorough knowledge about international human rights standards and an in-depth understanding of the situation on the ground for standards to work in practice.

 We cooperate with partners in Sub-Saharan Africa, Asia, Latin America, the Middle East and North Africa, and Europe covering more than 40 countries in the world.
-We work in close cooperation with our respective partners based on long-term commitments and the circumstances in each context.
+We work in close cooperation with our partners within the framework of programmes based on long-term commitments and the circumstances in each context.

 A Systematic Approach